-The Internet layer is responsible for addressing, packaging, and routing the data that is to he transmitted.
+The Internet layer is responsible for addressing, packaging, and routing the data that is to transmitted.
 This layer contains four core protocols:

-• Internet Protocol (IP)
+Internet Protocol (IP)

-IP is responsible for addressing the data to he transmitted and getting it to its destination.
+P is responsible for addressing the data to be transmitted and getting it to its destination.